AyresMonteiro/AyresMonteiro/README.md

 - I'm experienced with development strategies: "decoupling", "don't repeat yourself" and "keep it simple, stupid!".
 - I'm experienced with Amazon Web Services.
 - I'm fluent in Javascript/Typescript (nodejs), C and PHP.
-- I know a bit of: Rust, Dart, C++, Java, Python, Elixir and Game Development.
+- I know a bit of: Ruby, Rust, Dart, C++, Java, Python, Elixir and Game Development.